Tropical Geometry of Phylogenetic Tree Space: A Statistical Perspective: Palm Tree Space

-A property of BHV space used above in the proof of Theorem \ref{thm:stability} leads naturally to the study of geometric and topological properties that characterize palm tree space, and additional important differences between the two spaces.
-These characteristics will now be developed in this subsection.
+The uniqueness property of geodesics in BHV space, used in the proof of Theorem \ref{thm:stability}, leads naturally to the study of similar geometric properties that characterize palm tree space as well as important differences between the two spaces.
+These characteristics will now be developed in this section.